 “How did ya'll know I was with the military?”
 Tom asked then shook his head at the expression on its face.
 “Never mind.”

-When he awoke he was in a hospital bed and as he slowly opened his eyes that his vision cleared he peered at the familiar faces of Doctor Bellows, The General and Colonel Dunkirk who stood around him.
-He peered at his hands that were bandaged and they moved to his face that was partially burned as pain radiated through his body.
+When he awoke he was in a hospital bed and as he slowly opened his eyes so that his vision cleared he peered at the familiar faces of Doctor Bellows, The General, and Colonel Dunkirk who stood around him.
+He peered at his hands that were bandaged and they moved to his face which was partially burned as pain radiated through his body.
 He then thought of his hallucination that seemed to be sticking with him.
-He gasped as he tried to sit up, but pain kept him flat on his back.
+He gasped as he tried to sit up, but the pain kept him flat on his back.